Never travel without TRAVEL INSURANCE! I use, and recommend, SafetyWing

 Keep an eye out for red deer, otters, black grouse, wild mountain goats, red squirrels, kites, nightjars, golden eagles, and ospreys.

-Wild camping is legal in much of Scotland (unlike the rest of the UK), provided you follow some basic rules.
+Wild camping is legal in much of Galloway Forest Park, provided you follow some basic rules.
 These are set out in the Scottish Outdoor Access Code, although most are common sense.

 In short, you must be considerate, responsible, and (most importantly) leave no trace.